 This course provides essential managerial-level comprehension of operations management and its practical applications in the business environment.
 Students learn how processes, products and services interact in operations management.
-The course also touches on the subject of project management.
+The course also touches on project management.
 Students will also develop comprehension of resource management, quality management and quality improvement.